Community Image - Worldwide Gender Identity Recognition

 KEY FACTS

-• Europe is the continent with the highest number of countries recognising gender identities at 16.3% or 38 countries, followed by Asia at 9.9% or 23 countries
+• Europe is the continent with the highest number of countries recognising gender identities at 15.9% or 37 countries, followed by the Americas at 9.9% or 23 countries

 • Only 2.6% of all countries (6) around the world recognise the third gender; those countries are Bangladesh, Germany, India, Lithuania, the United States of America (USA) and Samoa